lennart96/bibtex-js/README.md

 # bibtex-js-es6

-Imported from http://code.google.com/p/bibtex-js/ by Hendik Muehe.
+Imported from http://code.google.com/p/bibtex-js/, originally written by Hendik Muehe.

 Searching for a bibtex parser, I found this library on google code.
 Since google code will shut down within a few months, I decided to export it to